reuk/wayverb/docs_source/hybrid.md

 calibration), is found in [@southern_spatial_2011].
 The average magnitude of a certain frequency band is calculated for both the waveguide and geometric output.
 The calibration coefficient is then equal to the ratio of these two magnitudes.
-This approach is flawed, in that the frequency band used must have the same bounds, or at least close, for both signals.
-The frequency band will therefore be towards the lower end of the geometric output, which is known to be inaccurate (this is the entire reason for hybrid modelling).
+This approach is flawed, in that the same frequency band must be used for both signals.
+This frequency band will therefore be towards the lower end of the geometric output, which is known to be inaccurate (this is the entire reason for hybrid modelling), and at the to end of the waveguide output (which may be inaccurate due to numerical dispersion).
 It is impossible to compute an accurate calibration coefficient from inaccurate data.

 Another method, suggested in the same paper [@southern_spatial_2011], is to find the intensity produced by the waveguide at a distance of 1m, and then to